samtenjn/Software-Documentation/SLV.md

 - often the company that made the small satellite may have to wait a long time for a rocket to become full enough to launch, and
 - since the rocket is launching many satellites at one time, the small satellite may not be able to achieve the ideal orbit needed for it to be fully effective.

-These problems have led to the development of a burgeoning market for small rockets that can deliver small payloads in a cost-effective manner.
+These problems have led to the development of a burgeoning market for small rockets that can deliver small payloads in a cost-effective manner.<sup>[2]</sup>

 Small satellites weigh less than 500 kg with most in the 10 – 100 kg range.
 They are used for communication and remote sensing.
 Many companies including Space X, Amazon, Bharti Airtel, and Tata are planning to launch constellations of satellites to provide cheap internet coverage world- wide.
 In the US many start-ups have jumped into this new market opportunity.
 These include: